This post may contain affiliate links. Learn more.

 How we chose the products for our review

 There’s more to thermal underwear than meets the eye, which is true of most products.
-But, for us, choosing the best thermal underwear for 2020 meant studying the factors we used in our buying tips above, namely, fit, comfort, breathability, moisture-wicking, etc.
+But, for us, choosing the best thermal underwear meant studying the factors we used in our buying tips above, namely, fit, comfort, breathability, moisture-wicking, etc.

 While the fit is a personal thing, as is comfort, we looked carefully at the fit each type of thermal underwear offered – while using the reviews of customers as an important guide – as well as its overall comfort level.